nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 ## TL;DR

-Adding the adapter and `Microsoft.NET.Test.Sdk` version `17.0.0` to your NUnit test projects will also enable the `dotnet test` command for .NET Core projects.
+Adding the adapter and `Microsoft.NET.Test.Sdk` version `17.0.0` or greater to your NUnit test projects will also enable the `dotnet test` command for .NET Core projects.

 Any tests using the new style CSPROJ format, either .NET Core or .NET 4.x, need to add a `PackageReference` to the NuGet package `Microsoft.NET.Test.Sdk`.
 Your test assemblies must also be .NET Core or .NET 4.x, not .NET Standard.